kaido24/media_ckeditor_widget/README.md

 CKEditor Widget plugin

-File entity Display must be configured to show image at WYSIWYG without any links.
-It expects quite the same as preview view mode.
+File entity Display must be configured to show image at WYSIWYG view mode without any links.